-The proposed Project and Alternatives 1, 3, and through 4 cross the western end of the Bouquet Reservoir near Mile 9.2 and extends over the reservoir for approximately half a mile.
-Alternative 2 crosses the eastern end of Bouquet Reservoir.
+The proposed Project and Alternatives 1 through 4 cross the western end of the Bouquet Reservoir near Mile 9.2 and extends over the reservoir for approximately half a mile.
 Bouquet Reservoir collects runoff from a number of intermittent creeks and streams, and provides some surface flow to Bouquet Creek.
 The reservoir is owned by Los Angeles Department of Water and Power (LADWP), and provides storage for the water transported through the Los Angeles Aqueduct from the Owens Valley.
 Bouquet Reservoir was completed in 1934, and has a storage capacity of approximately 36,500 acre-feet, and a drainage area of approximately 13.6 square miles.